christophert/caldera/README.md

 # CALDERA

-CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).
+TEST CALDERA is an automated adversary emulation system, built on the [MITRE ATT&CK™ framework](https://attack.mitre.org/).

 CALDERA works by attaching abilities to an adversary and running the adversary in an operation.
 Full documentation for this system can be found in [the wiki](https://github.com/mitre/caldera/wiki).